Crim5on/Crim5on/README.md

 ## 💡 Fun Fact

-When I'm not coding you can find me working out in the gym, playing video games or visiting metal gigs.
+You can see me screaming in this [metal music video on YouTube](https://youtu.be/fbmFe2j000E?si=hdNm5XuW5Ql54QuH) 🔥🤘

 ---